WordPress is a great platform, but it might not be for you.

 - Online store features.
 If you’re in e-commerce, you can upgrade to the “Online Store” plan to add inventory and sell products on your website.
 You’ll be able to accept credit card payments, PayPal, and Apple Pay.

 - Simple email marketing.
 If you purchase the Business Plus plan, one of the three main sections of your account is dedicated to email marketing.
 It contains tools to create subscriber lists and send emails to those subscribers.

 |Free plan available?||No, but 30-day free trial is available|

 |Built-in analytics?||No, but you can install Google Analytics.|

 |Can you sell products?||Yes, on the “Online Store” plan (most expensive one)|

 |Customer support channels|

-For more info about GoDaddy, you can read our GoDaddy expert review or click the button below.
+For more info about GoDaddy, you can read our expert GoDaddy review.

 Many website builders offer online store functionality on certain plans, but Weebly is the only popular website builder on this list that explicitly focuses on helping e-commerce businesses build websites.